EllieBotDevs/EllieBot-Docs/docs/v4/permissions-system.md

 # Permissions Overview

-Have you ever felt confused or even overwhelmed when trying to set Ellie's permissions?
+Have you ever felt confused or even overwhelmed when trying to set Nadeko's permissions?
 In this guide we will be explaining **how to use the permission commands correctly** and even **cover a few common questions**!
 Every command we discuss here can be found in the [Commands List].
-**Server owners are not bot owners**.

 ## Why do we use the Permissions Commands?

 Permissions are very handy at setting who can use what commands in a server.
 All commands and modules are enabled by default.
-If something is a bot owner only command, it can only be ran by the bot owner.
+If something is a bot owner only command, it can only be ran by the bot owner

 Several commands still require that you have the correct permissions on Discord to be able to use them, so for users to be able to use commands like `'kick` and `'voicemute`, they need **Kick** and **Mute Members** server permissions, respectively.

-With the permissions system it possible to restrict who can skip the current song, collect EmotionBot Coins or use the NSFW module.
+With the permissions system it possible to restrict who can skip the current song, pick NadekoFlowers or use the NSFW module.

 ## First Time Setup